How to Prepare for Your House Sitter

 Here are some top tips to make sure your cat sitter feels welcome in your home, it’s important that they have everything they need for the duration of their stay.

 Bringing someone new into your home is always tricky to begin with.
 To ensure that everyone gets on, you should take the time to introduce your cat carer to your kitty before you go.
 If your cat is an outdoor cat, try and arrange the first meet and greet when Mr Whiskers will be home ie around dinner time.
 This also gives you the opportunity to show the cat sitter your cats feeding routine in real time 🙂

 If you know your kitty can get a little moody with strangers, we would advise having a read through our tips on “How to look after an aggressive cat”.
-Maybe you can share some of our tips with the cat sitter.
+A good way to prepare your house sitter is to share these tips with them.

 Routine Is Key

 You and your cat will have your own routines and habits.
 So, to ensure as little disruption as possible for kitty make sure your cat sitter is aware of them, even the little quirky ones such as “every morning at 7am my cat drinks from the tap in the bathroom”.

 If your cat has set feeding times please prepare your house sitter so they are aware of this.